 • NumberingFieldsPrecisionLevel: Represents precision level when updating numbering fields.
 When the Normal option is selected the fields are updated once, not taking into account if their new values would have shifted the already measured layout.
 In such cases, the results could be outdated.
 This is the MS Word-like behavior.
 If you need more accurate results, use NumberingFieldsPrecisionLevel.High where the fields are updated until their values become more accurate.
 This precision level is more accurate than NumberingFieldsPrecisionLevel.Normal but requires more resources.

-Example 4 shows how you can create a PdfExportSettings object with settings that specify an OwnerPassword and UserAccessPermissions.
+The example shows how you can create a PdfExportSettings object with the desired settings and handle unexpected errors while exporting the PDF document:

 PdfFormatProvider provider = new PdfFormatProvider();